-Let your pooch make a splash at your next pool party!
-Find swim goggles, as well as food for fish, fowl, snakes, cats and dogs, at Pets and Friends at Jenner's Village.
+a splash at your next pool party!
+Find swim goggles, as well as food for fish, fowl, snakes, cats and dogs, at Pets and Friends at enner's Village.
 If getting your too-furry companion to the groomer is a challenge, Pup-A-Doo mobile pet grooming offers shampoo, blowdry, nail services and more.
 The pet salon on wheels is a great solution for seniors such as a 90-year-old woman and her 13-year-old dog, since getting into a car isn't easy for either of them.
 For the well-heeled, Wagsworth Manor offers spa services-pawdicures, brush-out service and luxurious baths-for four-footed guests that stay with them while families vacation away.
 Boarding and other services don't have to cost a wing and a claw; the most important factor is competent, caring attention.
-The West Chester Animal Hospital staff prides itself on greeting almost all of their clientspets and their human caregivers, Tuckerpuppy and Carol, for instance-by name as they enter.
-SPECIAL EVENTS, SPECIAL PETS Sometimes, treats come in the form of adventures-a trip to the pet store to enjoy new scents or an evening on the town.
+The West Chester Animal Hospital staff prides So it's no wonder that owners ensure itself on greeting almost all of their clients pets and their human caregivers, Tuckerp- SPECIAL EVENTS, SPECIAL PETS Sometimes, treats come in the form of adventures-a trip to the pet store to enjoy new scents or an evening on the town.
 With more Chester County restaurants offering outdoor dining, dog bowls are common sidewalk sights.
-For dining with your dog, try Phoenixville's Bistro on Bridge's special \$2 Puppy Bites or Exton's Appetites on Main's patio offering leashed pets hot dogs or prime ribcut in small pieces, of course.
+For dining with your dog, try Phoenixville's Bistro on Bridge's special \$2 Puppy Bites or Exton's Appetites on Main's patio offering leashed pets hot dogs or prime rib cut in small pieces, of course.
 Some events are for the family star.
 Malvern's upcoming Oktoberfest features a Bark in the Park.
 Other events spotlight them, too.
 In therapeutic situations, visits and the unique and precious partnership between human and animal hold advantages for both.
-At the Coatesville Veterans Affairs Medical Center, certified therapy dogs and a fluffy cat provide interactions filled with unconditional love during vets' recovery and rehabilitation.
-Research shows that cats provide benefits feelings of safety, security and a sense of calm-to combat veterans and others with Post Traumatic Stress Disorder.
+At the Coatesville Veterans Affairs Medical Center, certified therapy dogs and a fluffy cat provide interactions filled with unconditional love during vets' recovery and rehabilitation. choose a treat for your Research shows that cats provide benefits feelings of safety, security and a sense of calm-to combat veterans and others with Let your pooch make Post Traumatic Stress Disorder.
 Sweetie, the cat at Dawn's Place-a residence for survivors of human trafficking and commercial sexual exploitation-made a cameo appearance at the residents' luau in winter.
 Looking lovely in a lei, she stayed for a brief photo shoot.
 Most of the time, how-